In the small hours of the morning, worries about bills and debts can go round and round in your head:

 And look at the option of a debt management plan – it’s like a consolidation loan in that you only make one payment a month.
 But in ,amy ways it’s better as there is no interest and the payments can be changed, up or down, if your situation changes.

 In 2017, Citizens Advice helped people with 690,000 household bill debt problems such as council tax, utility bills and mobile bills – those everyday bills everyone has to pay.
 That is a lot more than the 350,000 problems about credit cards, catalogues and loans they saw the same year.

-- make sure you know which bills are “top priority“.
-Your council won’t phone you up and hassle you, but they can be faster to go to court and then send in bailiffs than most other creditors;
+Do you know which debts and bills are legally top priority?.
+Your council won’t phone you up and hassle you, but they are much faster to go to court and then send in bailiffs than loans, catalogues and credit cards.

-- if you are on benefits or a low income, talk to Citizens Advice about whether you can get help with the rent, council tax or be on a cheaper tariff for water.
+If you are on benefits or a low income, talk to Citizens Advice about whether you can get help with the rent, council tax or pay less for water.

 Sometimes people think for years that their problems aren’t serious enough to talk to a debt adviser about.
 Then they switch to thinking there is no point in debt advice because their situation is so bad…